zikichombo/website/content/projects.md

 ## Code of Conduct
 As it's early, we only assert that we will be firm about requesting respectful dialogue geared toward project and organisation goals.
-We are considering adopting a policy of accepting a list of standard codes of conduct, so as _not_ to reserve the right to unilaterally change the code of conduct, which would disempower those engaging in the project.
+We are considering adopting a policy of accepting a list of standard codes of conduct for as long as you engage in the project, so as _not_ to reserve the right to unilaterally change the code of conduct, as doing so would disempower those engaging in the project.

 In the event you encounter difficulties, please try to work them out peacefully offline.
 If this is not really possible, mail us at conduct@zikichombo.org.